twanmulder/thats-an-egg-blog/content/blog/your-super-simple-intro-to-css-variables.md

 - - -

-## So now we know the basics, what are some do’s and don’ts?
+## Now that we know the basics, what are some do’s and don’ts?

 Something that comes up a lot, is the naming of your variables.